'Outrageous.' New York leaders react to the US Supreme Court ruling on state gun law - KESQ

 The law in question governed licenses to carry concealed handguns in public for self-defense and required a resident obtaining a license to carry a concealed pistol or revolver demonstrate that “proper cause” exists for the permit.
 But the Supreme Court, in a 6-3 majority, struck down the law in a ruling issued as the US continues to grapple with gun violence and mass shootings.

-Officials across New York state have been anticipating the ruling, worried it could make access to guns easier and gun crime more common.
+Officials across New York state have been anticipating the ruling, worried it could make access to guns easier and gun crime more common — a sentiment echoed Thursday by the Manhattan and Brooklyn district attorney’s offices.

 Manhattan District Attorney Alvin Bragg criticized the decision in a statement, saying it “severely undermines public safety not just in New York City, but around the country.”